 Most personal injury lawsuits involving car accident claims don't make it to trial.
 The attorneys for both sides are often able to negotiate a mutually agreeable settlement before the case is scheduled to appear in front of a judge.

 Protect Your Rights by Hiring an Attorney

 Whether your case is resolved as an insurance claim or it's necessary to file a lawsuit, having a skilled personal injury attorney on your side makes obtaining a settlement much easier.
 With extensive knowledge of Louisiana personal injury law, the attorneys at Neblett, Beard & Arsenault can advocate for your needs throughout every step of the process.
-Please complete our online contact form to schedule a free, no-obligation consultation at one of our six convenient office locations.
+Please complete our online contact form to schedule a free, no-obligation consultation.